-The Oval+, a neighborhood park for all Philadelphians is a place for great collaboration and partnerships.
+The Oval+ is created by a partnership of Philadelphia Parks & Recreation and Fairmount Park Conservancy.
 We partner with a variety of diverse arts and cultural organizations, vendors, and like-minded companies to provide visitors with enriching experiences.

 These organizations include: